jmhenrique/adblock/README.md

-# adblock
+Adblock by Jm
-optimized adblock lists to openwrt.
+This is a optimized adblock domains/sites lists to openwrt.
 Light and more powerfull.